JGAguado/ElectroLab/docs/source/assembly.rst

 3. Cutting Pliers:
     :Price range: $5 to $20
-    :Application: Used for trimming excess leads and wires after soldering.
+    Used for trimming excess leads and wires after soldering.
     Look for sharp, precision-ground jaws, ergonomic handles, and corrosion-resistant materials.

     .. image:: images/assembly/Pliers.jpg